 How to write a children’s book is a question many aspiring authors ask.
 Some assume that writing for kids is easier than writing for adults.
 But as Mark Haddon, author of The Curious Incident of the Dog in the Night-Time, put it, “writing for children is bloody difficult…”

-A truly great children’s book is more than just a simple story.
-It needs to be engaging, age-appropriate, and imaginative—all while keeping the language clear, the message meaningful, and the storytelling captivating.
+A truly great children’s book needs to be engaging, age-appropriate, and imaginative—all while maintaining clear language, a meaningful message, and captivating storytelling.

 Maybe your inspiration comes from bedtime stories with your little ones or a childhood dream you held onto.
 No matter where your idea begins, creating a children’s book requires a lot of thought and creativity.